fhamborg/news-please/README.md

 For bug reports, we ask you to use the Bug report template.
 Make sure you're using the latest version of news-please, since we cannot give support for older versions.
 Unfortunately, we cannot give support for issues or questions sent by email.

 ### Donation
 Your donations are greatly appreciated!
-They will free me up to work on this project more, to take on tasks such as adding new features, bug-fix support, and addressing further concerns with the library.
+They will free us up to work on this project more, to take on tasks such as adding new features, bug-fix support, and addressing further concerns with the library.

 * [GitHub Sponsors](https://github.com/sponsors/fhamborg)
 * [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XX272QZV9A2FN&source=url)